 TAIPEI — As relations continue to expand between China and Taiwan since the election of Taiwan President Ma Ying-jeou in 2008, so does espionage.

 With the 2009 Economic Cooperation Framework Agreement, cross-strait ties have flourished.
+There are now 700 cross-strait commercial flights a week; in 2008, there were none.
 The number of Chinese visitors to the island is now around 3 million annually.
 The joke among many government officials in Beijing, according to media reports, is that it will be easier to buy Taiwan than invade it.

 Recent cases show that China is clearly using money to coax political officials and military officers to view China as a benefactor, not an enemy.
-Last year alone, 15 alleged spy cases surfaced.
+Last year In 2014 alone, there have been 15 alleged spy cases surfaced.
 Of those, 90 percent involved either active or retired military personnel, according to a report presented to the legislature's Foreign Affairs and National Defense Committee by the National Security Bureau.

 On Jan.
 16, Taipei prosecutors went forward on indictments on mainlander Zhen Ziaojiang's alleged spy ring, which included five Taiwanese accused of spying for China.
 The indictment charged former Army Maj.
 Gen. Hsu Nai-chuan, Air Force Lt.
 Col. Chou Chih-li, Air Force pilot Sung Chia-lu, Air Force official Yang Jung-hua, and karaoke club owner Lee Huan-yu.

-According to media outlets, Zhen was a captain and an intelligence officer in the People's Liberation Army.
-This has given rise to the assumption that the Army's Second Department of the General Staff Department was in charge of the alleged operation.
+According to media outlets, Zhen was a captain and an intelligence officer in the People's Liberation Army (PLA).
+This has given rise to the assumption that the Army's PLA's Second Department of the General Staff Department was in charge of the alleged operation.

 In 2005, Zhen obtained residency in Hong Kong and began flying to Taiwan ostensibly on business and tourist trips, which were allegedly missions to recruit Taiwan military officers, according to government statements to the press.
 Zhen's alleged mainland intelligence contact has been identified as a "Mao Shangyu," most likely a pseudonym, based in Xiamen City, Fujian Province, the statements said.